skrtdev/NovaGram/docs/requests.md

 ## Exceptions

-If NovaGram receives an error from Telegram, a `TelegramException` is raised (if Exceptions are not disabled in NovaGram settings)
+If NovaGram receives an error from Telegram, a `\Telegram\Exception` is raised (if Exceptions are not disabled in NovaGram settings)
-`TelegramException(s)` can be handled like normal Exceptions, with a try/catch block
+`\Telegram\Exception(s)` can be handled like normal Exceptions, with a try/catch block

 [NovaGram Objects](construct.md)